 DOWNTOWN STREETS TEAM: Mon. - Sun., 9 AM - 5 PM,, 1671 The Alameda, 650-305-1174

 As an institution, the San José Public Library prides itself on the ability to function as a community resource.
-We hope that this resource guide can serve as a useful tool as Santa Clara County continues to open up, and a greater number of social services organizations are able to welcome people back into their spaces.
+We hope that this resource guide can serve as a useful tool.

 See additional SJPL events offering community support and programs on health and wellness